-The 2023 NRA Handbook is published in seven Volumes.
+The 2025 NRA Handbook is published in seven Volumes.
 All will be released online.
 Volumes 1-3 are physically published in this book.
 Volume 4, the NRA Gallery Rifle and Pistol Handbook, is a stand-alone A5 book which contains all the Rules for GR&P events, together with the Regulations and Conditions for the various NRA GR&P meetings.
 Volume 5 Section A-C, the NRA Target Shotgun Handbook, is released in the same A5 format as Volume 4.
 Volume 5 Sections D-G, the Target Shotgun Training and Reference Manual, is distributed as a physical document to students on the TS Skills course.
 Volume 6, the NRA Civilian Service Rifle & Practical Rifle Handbook, and Volume 7, the NRA Classic and Historic Handbook, are published in the same A5 style as Volume 4.

-As usual, changes from the 2022 version updating information or affecting the content or applicability of rules are sidelined.
-Indexing changes and changes to correct typographical, grammatical and layout errors are not marked.
-Changes arising from the accession of HM King Charles III have not been marked.
+As usual, changes from the 2024 version updating information or affecting the content or applicability of rules are sidelined.
+Indexes, timetables and changes to correct typographical, grammatical and layout errors are not marked.